IrishLuck1/CyberSec/README.md

 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 _Which URL do you navigate to in order to check that the ELK server is running?

-As a Bonus, provide the specific commands the user will need to run to download the playbook, update the files, etc.
-Step by Step Walkthrough